Phase-Space Topology in a Single-Atom Synthetic Dimension

+Along with robustness, our winding-number-based analysis, revealing the dependency on the relative magnitude of \(v_r\) and \(v_{cr}\), enables a seemingly contradictory capability: highly selective tunability.
+We note that setting \(v_r\) and \(v_{cr}\) to zero and then restoring them with flipped magnitudes induces a spin flip via the \(w\,\hat{\sigma}_x\) interaction.
+Figure~\ref{fig:figure3}(b) demonstrates that only the zero-energy defect state \(\ket{\psi_0}\) exhibits a robust, quantized change in \(\langle\hat{\sigma}_z\rangle\), whereas other eigenstates show fluctuations due to parameter noise.
+Accordingly, the zero-energy defect state enables a noise-robust, quantized spin control.
+Moreover, it allows for direct measurement of the phase-space winding number via oscillator-state tomography; see Supplemental Material~\cite{supplement}.

 The physical meaning of the phase-space winding number can be understood by analyzing the geometric phase accumulated along the phase parameter \(\phi\).
-As shown in Eqs.~(\ref{eqn:eqn2}) and (\ref{eqn:eqn6}), the parameter \( \phi \) characterizes the periodic structure of the eigenstates \( |\psi^{\pm}_n\rangle \) in phase space, and can be interpreted as a quasi-momentum of the SSH-like chain defined on the Fock-state lattice.
-Accordingly, the accumulated phase difference between the two sublattices over \( \phi \in [0, 2\pi] \) corresponds to the Zak phase~\cite{Zak_phase} of the SSH-like chain.
-As \( \phi \) varies from 0 to \( 2\pi \), each Fock state \( |n\rangle \) gains a phase of \( n\pi/2 \) due to the phase-shifting operator \( \hat{R}(\theta) \), forming a helical structure along the \( \phi \)-axis.
-The dressed eigenstates \( |\psi_n^{\pm}\rangle \) in Eq.~(\ref{eqn:eqn2}) thus imply that the \( |A\rangle \) sublattice exhibits a relative phase of \( \pi/2 \) compared to \( |B\rangle \) for all \( n \).
-As a result, a normalized bulk state \( |\psi\rangle \) acquires a quantized geometric phase in the \( |A\rangle \) sublattice as \( \phi \) varies from 0 to \( 2\pi \).
+As shown in Eqs.~(\ref{eqn:eqn2}) and (\ref{eqn:eqn6}), \(\phi\) characterizes the periodic structure of the eigenstates \( |\psi^{\pm}_n\rangle \) in phase space, and can be interpreted as a quasi-momentum of the SSH-like chain defined on the FSL.
+Accordingly, the accumulated phase difference between the two sublattices over \( \phi \in [0, \pi] \) corresponds to the Zak phase~\cite{Zak_phase} of the SSH-like chain.
+As \(\phi\) varies from 0 to \(\pi\), each Fock state \( |n\rangle \) gains a phase proportional to \(n\) due to the phase-shifting operator \( \hat{R}(\theta) \), forming a helical structure along the \( \phi \)-axis.
+The dressed eigenstates \( |\psi_n^{\pm}\rangle \) in Eq.~(\ref{eqn:eqn2}) thus exhibit a uniform relative phase difference between the \( |A\rangle \) and \( |B\rangle \) sublattices for all \(n\).
+As a result, a normalized bulk state \( |\psi\rangle \) acquires a quantized geometric phase in the \( |A\rangle \) sublattice as \( \phi \) varies from 0 to \( \pi \) \cite{supplement}.